theesfeld/x-flag-blocker/README.md

 - Live filtering with MutationObserver ensures newly loaded tweets are checked automatically.
 - Running tally in the popup shows how many posts have been hidden for each flag emoji.
 - Includes a supplemental list of “meme flags” (Pride, Trans, Bisexual, Pan, Nonbinary, Asexual, Straight Ally, Swastika variants, Kekistan, Star of David, Star-and-Crescent, Cross, etc.) in addition to country flags.
+- Blocked tweets stay in-place but dim: avatar is replaced with the blocked flag (overlaid with a 🚫), the display name becomes “Blocked By Flag Blocker”, and the tweet body collapses to a blank space so the like/retweet/etc. controls remain usable.

 ## Getting Started